jlangch/venice/doc/readme/concurrency.md

 ## Bare Threads

 The `thread` function executes a function in another thread, returning immediately to the calling thread.
-Returns a _promise_ which will receive the result of calling function when completed.
+Returns a _promise_ which will receive the result of the calling function when completed.

+*Note:* Each call to `thread` creates a new expensive system thread.
+Consider to use futures or promises that use an *ExecutorService* to deal efficiently with threads.

 Simple Thread: